Remi-Gau/online_neuroimaging_resources/Main.md

 - Open a terminal and go into the folder where the data you want to put on GIN is.
 - Intialize a datalad dataset:
 ```
-datalad create -d . -c text2git ls-D 'what this data is about' --force
+datalad create -c text2git -D 'what this data is about' --force
 ```
 - Add and commit all the untracked files
 ```